What is a chronological resume?

 Chronological resume format and key components

-While there’s no single resume format that you absolutely must adhere to, there is one characteristic all great resumes have in common: they’re easy for the reader to scan.
+While there’s no single resume format that you absolutely must stick to, there is one characteristic all great resumes have in common: they’re easy for someone to scan.
 The best resume format is one that’s organized and visually manageable, with no large blocks of text or sections crowded too close together.

-Here are the main resume components to include if you’re using the chronological style.
+Here are the main resume components to include if you’re going to use this style:

 - Contact information

-When listing contact information on your resume you should always include the most up-to-date methods of communication.
-Things like full name, phone number, and email address are a given but you may also want to include additional methods such as your Linkedin profile or website.
+When you list contact information on your resume you should always include the most up-to-date methods of communication.
+Things like full name, phone number, and email address are a given, but in our opinion, you may also want to include additional methods such as your Linkedin profile or website.
 Another point to take note of is that all of the information listed is something you are alright with a hiring manager reviewing such as a professional email address like your name rather than something silly like [email protected]. - Summary or objective

 It’s a good idea to start off your resume with a short introductory paragraph.
-You have some flexibility here, you may want to list your career objectives or list your general accomplishments so that the resume reader will quickly be able to determine your purpose.
+You have some flexibility here, you might want to list your career objectives or list your general accomplishments so that the resume reader will quickly be able to see your goal.
 It makes sense to have a generic statement that can be used for a variety of jobs, however, you should also try to customize the section when appropriate for the specific position to which you are applying.
-Doing this can give you an edge over others when the hiring manager is reviewing your resume. - Work history
+Even doing something small like mentioning the company you’re applying for will help you stand out among the hundreds of other candidates that you might be competing with.

 List each position, including your current role in reverse chronological order.
 Be sure to include the following for each job you worked.